smithy-lang/smithy/docs/source-2.0/additional-specs/rules-engine/specification.rst

 properties of the resolved and modeled authentication scheme.
 Clients SHOULD resolve the authentication scheme following the service's :ref:`auth trait
 <auth-trait>` and SHOULD NOT use the endpoint's ``authSchemes`` property to
 determine which authentication scheme to use.
+Clients SHOULD use the endpoint's ``authSchemes`` property to modify signing properties of the resolved authentication scheme.

 The property is a list of configuration objects that MUST contain at least a ``name`` property and MAY contain additional properties.
 Each configuration